 While temperatures were still warming up, Spring was a nice time to be in the Windy City, the summer crowds were not there yet and we had most attractions to ourselves.
 We went shopping on the Magnificent Mile, ate some cheesy gooey deep dish pizza and conquered our fear of height and walked on a glass ledge at Wills Tower and clung to the bars when the windows started titling at the 360 Chicago’s Tilt!

-After a quick lunch at Pret a Manger (don’t ask why, its just a London obsession), we crossed the street to the icon and the centerpiece of AT&T Plaza at Millennium Park – Sir Anish Kapoor’s Cloud Gate.
-Also known at The Bean, it is somewhat become synonymous with Chicago.
-We made played with the refection at the 110-ton structure that captures the surrounding skyscrapers in its mercurial body.
+After a quick lunch at Pret a Manger (don’t ask why it’s just a London obsession), we crossed the street to the icon and the centerpiece of AT&T Plaza at Millennium Park – Sir Anish Kapoor’s Cloud Gate.
+Also known at The Bean, it has somewhat become synonymous with Chicago.
+We played with the refection at the 110-ton structure that captures the surrounding skyscrapers in its mercurial body.
 We took a million photos before heading to the Art Institute of Chicago.
 See our virtual tour of the museum here.